eedwards4/349-Project-1/README.txt

 To run this program, simply type ./CS349_Project_1 into the command line.
 Passing arguments 0, 1, or 2 to the program will activate debug funcitons.

+Be sure the desired input and output text files are in the folder labelled "textfiles".